-Measures to reduce the severity of this risk: In case of eruption / outburst during tour, guides shall bring passengers to suitable shelter, away from harm, and contact authorities about recommended further procedures.
+Measures to reduce the severity of this risk: In case of eruption / outburst d bring passengers to suitable shelter, away from harm, and contact authori further procedures.

 Vehicle failure / impassable roads prevent tour completion.
-On tours into uninhabited / remote terrain, vehicles shall carry emergency food supplies for 24hr.
-Guides shall be aware of and able to contact other operators or ieep drivers in the area, in case assistance is requi other operators or jeep drivers in the area, in case assistance is required.
-If possible, tours shall be planned to include an 'alternative' route or be changed if there is danger of eg. a river becoming impassable.
+On Before tours into uninhabited / remote terrain, vehicles shall carry emergency S S L R food supplies for 24hr.
+Guides shall be aware of and able to contact other 3 1 3 1 operators or jeep drivers in the area, in case assistance is required.
+If possible, tours shall be planned to include an 'alternative' route or be changed if there is danger of eg. a river